 Step 1: Complete a High School Education or GED

-Potential mechanics first need to obtain a high school diploma or GED.
+You'll first need to obtain a high school diploma or GED.
 These credentials are required to enroll in a certificate or degree program.
 The Automotive Youth Education Services (AYES) program is available to high school students in some areas around the country.
-In addition to a basic high school education, the program offers students academic and hands-on training in automotive technology.
+In addition to a basic high school education, the program offers academic and hands-on training in automotive technology.

 Step 2: Enroll in a Vocational Education Program

-Automobile manufacturers, vocational schools and community colleges have training programs that award associate degrees or certificates of completion in automotive service technology.
-Those studying to be mechanics should take courses in electronics, hands-on automotive repair, computers, math and English.
+Automobile manufacturers, vocational schools, and community colleges have training programs that award associate's degrees or certificates of completion in automotive service technology.
+Those studying to be mechanics should take courses in electronics, hands-on automotive repair, computers, math, and English.

 Step 3: Obtain a Certificate

-Certification is required to be a mechanic.
-The National Institute for Automotive Service Excellence (ASE) is an organization that offers certification in eight specialty areas for auto mechanics, including engine restoration, heating and air-conditioning, electrical structures, brake systems and steering.
+The National Institute for Automotive Service Excellence (ASE) is an organization that offers certification in eight specialty areas for auto mechanics, including engine restoration, heating and air-conditioning, electrical structures, brake systems, and steering.

 Step 4: Receive Employer Training

-Employer training for mechanics typically lasts for a couple of months, and candidates must work with experts as lubricant workers, trainee technicians or automotive helpers.
-Individuals must learn to work independently and as part of a team.
+Employer training for mechanics typically lasts for a couple of months.
+You'll work with experts like lubricant workers, trainee technicians, or automotive helpers during your training.
+It's important that you learn to work independently and as part of a team during the training.

 Step 5: Become a Master Mechanic

-While it takes only one certification to become a mechanic, multiple certifications offer more advantages and opportunities.
-One can become a master mechanic by being certified in all eight automotive specialty areas.
+You can become a master mechanic by being certified in all eight automotive specialty areas offered by the ASE.